shreejalt/Multi-Radius-Deep-SVDD-PyTorch/README.md

-# Appendix A: PyTorch Implementation of Multi Radius Deep SVDD
+# PyTorch Implementation of Multi Radius Deep SVDD - Extended Version of Deep SVDD (Deep One Class Classification)
 This code is built upon the original implementation of [Lukas Ruff](https://github.com/lukasruff/Deep-SVDD-PyTorch).
 We have added FINCH algorithm and Multi-radius code to incorporate the multi-radius learning of the clusters.
 Thanks to **Lukas Ruff** for the excellent codebase.
 The original paper was presented in ICML 2018 with the name of 'Deep One-Class Classification'.
+This work was a part of the project ***EECS 6412: Data Mining***

 ## Abstract